XP-NETWORK/documentation/docs/Whitepaper2.0/bridge-security.md

 ## BFT tolerance and multisignature
 A distributed system should be able to function even when some of its members (nodes) become unavailable or start behaving maliciously – in other words, it should be fault-tolerant.
 The term ‘Byzantine Fault Tolerance’ comes from a 1982 paper entitled “The Byzantine Generals Problem’.
 It describes a group of generals who have to arrive at a consensus decision by sending messengers to each other.
 However, some of the generals and messengers can be traitors and pass on false messages to sabotage the enterprise.
 The solution is to send more messengers than necessary, so that the whole army can still function if some of the agents become unreliable.

-Replicating the messenger analogy, in XP.network a group of physically separated validators comprise the validator pool to avoid a single point of failure.
+Replicating the messenger analogy, in XP.NETWORK a group of physically separated validators comprise the validator pool to avoid a single point of failure.
 In order for a transaction to be acknowledged as valid, a BFT threshold of ⅔ + 1 signatures must be collected.
 Signature collection takes place in the smart contract on the target blockchain bridge, which is immutable and protected by the blockchain’s validators.
 At least 67% of the validators must sign a proposed transaction for it to succeed.

 Thanks to the BFT consensus, up to ⅓ of the validators can act maliciously or be down without any damage to the bridge functionality, since they will be ignored by the smart contracts.
 System consensus will still be reached even if 33% of the validators are down or attempt to act maliciously.
 It makes the system resistant to the notorious 51% or even 66% attacks.